-Results 1–10 of 53 for "Curriculum"X related to "American Psychological Foundation" Refine Your Search Refine Your Search TopicEducation (14)HIV & AIDS (8)Children (4)Learning & memory (2)Bullying (1) 4 more... [+] Death & dying (1)Law & psychology (1)Personality (1)Suicide (1)Hide detailsDocument TypeCurriculumXAuthor/ContributorO'Leary, Ann (2)Brabeck, Mary (1)Britton, Paula J. (1)Carey, Michael P. (1)Forsyth, Andrew D. (1)Graham, Sandra (1)Jeffrey, Jill (1)Kain, Craig (1)Kalichman, Seth (1)Kerber, Kenneth W. (1)Kratochwill, Tom (1)Mausner, Bernard (1)McCombs, Barbara (1)Nogare, Mario A. (1)Semrud-Clikeman, Margaret (1)Whitcomb, David H. (1)Hide details Results 1–10 of 53 Previous 1 2 3 ...
-Next Relevance Title A-Z Title Z-A Newest First Oldest First Sort by: 1.Sample Response to D.1. — Course Content Requiring CitationsThe demonstration of program credibility can include citations to relevant peer-reviewed research and reference to broader, recognized traditions of research and theory.Curriculum 2.Illustrative Learning Objectives Detailed outline of the insufficient as well as acceptable objectives that are needed to have a successful academic career.Curriculum 3.Developing Responsible and Autonomous Learners: A Key to Motivating StudentsResearch has shown that motivation is related to whether or not students have opportunities to be autonomous and to make important academic choices.
+Results 1–10 of 53 for "Curriculum"X related to "American Psychological Foundation" Refine Your Search Refine Your Search TopicEducation (39)Personality (9)HIV & AIDS (8)Children (4)Learning & memory (2) 8 more... [+] Testing issues (2)Bullying (1)Death & dying (1)Law & psychology (1)Schizophrenia (1)Sleep (1)Suicide (1)Women & men (1)Hide detailsDocument TypeCurriculumXAuthor/ContributorMcEntarffer, Rob (2)Nogare, Mario A. (2)O'Leary, Ann (2)Arnold, J. David (1)Benjamin, Ludy T. Jr. (1) 22 more... [+] Brabeck, Mary (1)Britton, Paula J. (1)Carey, Michael P. (1)Dollinger, Stephen J. (1)Eagleston, Jean R. (1)Fernald, L. Dodge (1)Fernald, Peter S. (1)Forsyth, Andrew D. (1)Graham, Sandra (1)Greider, Jack J. (1)Jeffrey, Jill (1)Kain, Craig (1)Kalichman, Seth (1)Kennedy, Darlene (1)Kerber, Kenneth W. (1)Kratochwill, Tom (1)Mausner, Bernard (1)McCombs, Barbara (1)Moffett, Mary Margaret (1)Russo, Nancy Felipe (1)Semrud-Clikeman, Margaret (1)Whitcomb, David H. (1)Hide details Results 1–10 of 53 Previous 1 2 3 ...
+Next Relevance Title A-Z Title Z-A Newest First Oldest First Sort by: 1.Developing Responsible and Autonomous Learners: A Key to Motivating StudentsResearch has shown that motivation is related to whether or not students have opportunities to be autonomous and to make important academic choices.
 Having choices allows children to feel that they have control or ownership over their own learning.
-This, in turn, helps them develop a sense of responsibility and self-motivation.Curriculum 4.Self-Efficacy Teaching Tip SheetAn individual's belief in his or her capacity to execute behaviors necessary to produce specific performance attainments, self-efficacy reflects confidence in the ability to exert control over one's own motivation, behavior, and social environment.
+This, in turn, helps them develop a sense of responsibility and self-motivation.Curriculum 2.Bullying: A Module for TeachersIt is estimated that 40-80 percent of school-age children experience bullying at some point during their school careers and 10-15 percent may be either chronic victims or bullies themselves.Curriculum 3.Research in Brain Function and LearningIt is important for teachers and parents to understand that maturation of the brain influences learning readiness.
+For teachers, this is especially important when designing lessons and selecting which strategies to use.Curriculum 4.Sample Response to D.1. — Course Content Requiring CitationsThe demonstration of program credibility can include citations to relevant peer-reviewed research and reference to broader, recognized traditions of research and theory.Curriculum 5.Illustrative Learning Objectives Detailed outline of the insufficient as well as acceptable objectives that are needed to have a successful academic career.Curriculum 6.Self-Efficacy Teaching Tip SheetAn individual's belief in his or her capacity to execute behaviors necessary to produce specific performance attainments, self-efficacy reflects confidence in the ability to exert control over one's own motivation, behavior, and social environment.
 HIV/AIDS Self-Efficacy Theory (SET) is assessed frequently in HIV prevention research.Curriculum 7.Teaching Tip Sheet: Multiple Loss and Aids-Related BereavementPeople who grieve the death of someone from HIV-related complications often also face a unique set of issues that challenges historical models of bereavement (Kain, 1997).
-Curriculum 7.Bullying: A Module for TeachersIt is estimated that 40-80 percent of school-age children experience bullying at some point during their school careers and 10-15 percent may be either chronic victims or bullies themselves.Curriculum 8.Procedural TimelineA timeline for a lesson plan on the history and theoretical underpinnings of psychology.Curriculum Previous 1 2 3 ...
+Curriculum 8.Teaching Tip Sheet: Flexible Therapeutic FramesHIV/AIDS has forced psychologists to make use of flexible therapeutic frames and broadened counseling, improving clinical psychology's understanding of the practice of psychotherapy.
+Comparisons of traditional mental health services and "bending the frame" can be used as a teaching strategy.Curriculum 9.Activity 3.1: Freud's Personality Theory: ID, EGO, SUPEREGO Roleplay ActivityTeach the interplay between the three elements of Freud's personality theory: id, ego and superego.Curriculum 10.Procedural TimelineA timeline for a lesson plan on the history and theoretical underpinnings of psychology.Curriculum Previous 1 2 3 ...
 Next Relevance Title A-Z Title Z-A Newest First Oldest First Sort by: ADVERTISEMENT Results 1–10 of 53 for "Curriculum"X related to "American Psychological Foundation"